vinx13/naivedb/doc/documentation.md

 };

 ```
 Empty index records are stored as a linked list with head of the list stored in the header.
 Each non-empty index record represents a single node in B+ tree.
 Root of the B+ tree is stored in the header.
-Data of nodes in B+ tree stored in index records is consisted of a bool field indicating whether it is leaf node, and locations of keys or values in data files.
+Data of nodes in B+ tree stored in index records is consisted of a bool field indicating whether it is leaf node, and locations of child nodes in index files, or keys or values in data files.
 New index files will be created if no empty records exist in the linked list when allocating new index records.

 The order of B+ tree is 8 as benchmark shows the best performance in this case.
 Although larger order reduces tree height of the tree, it becomes inefficient for some linear algorithms used during construction and adjustment of B+ tree.